valeriu-tom/ABM-Simulation/README.md

 # ABM-Simulation
 This is a simple simulation example using an Agent Based Modeling (ABM) approach.
-The code simulates a simple airport environment in which new travalers are generated ever 30 sec.
+The code simulates a simple airport environment in which new travelers are generated every 30 sec.
-The goal is to find the min number of tsa agents such that the number of minutes each travaler spends in the airport (from arrrival to passing thourgh security gate) is 20 or less.
+The goal is to find the minimum number of tsa agents such that the number of minutes each traveler spends in the airport (from arrival to passing thourgh security gate) is 20 or less.